Music & the Arts

 Choirs

-Adult volunteers, professional singers, and the St. Paul’s Choristers come together to lead the hymns and anthems at worship each Sunday.
+Adult volunteers and the St. Paul’s Choristers and Choral Scholars come together to lead the hymns StPaulsslider1and anthems at worship each Sunday.
 The choirs also participate in concerts, special services such as Evensong, and other events throughout the year.
-The Compline Choir (separate upper and lower voices choirs) sings chant and polyphony every Sunday night for the 9 PM service of Compline.
+The Compline Choir (separate upper and lower voices choirs) sings chant and polyphony every Sunday night for the 8 PM service of Compline.
+St. Paul’s maintains a roster of professional singers that are called to sing special services throughout the year.

 St. Paul’s believes deeply in the power of congregational singing, and so our choir’s primary responsibility is to lead and inspire congregational song.
 Though we use the Hymnal 1982 as our primary musical resource, we frequently draw from other sources as well.